Markus Braun: Resignation and arrest

+In early June 2020, the German Federal Financial Supervisory Authority (BaFin) filed a complaint against Braun and his fellow board members for making misleading statements in two mandatory disclosures by Wirecard.
+On June 18, 2020, Wirecard's share price fell by more than 70 percent due to fraud suspicions, a lack of transparency and other uncertainties after auditors refused to certify the annual report due to a lack of supporting documents.

-In June 2020, Braun stepped down as CEO after more than US$2 billion was found missing from the company accounts.
+On June 19, 2020, Braun resigned as CEO of Wirecard, after more than US$2 billion was found to be missing from the company's accounts.
 In late 2017, Deutsche Bank loaned Braun €150 million and accepted half of his 7% share in Wirecard as collateral.
 The loan was not renewed after the company was accused of accounting fraud.
 On 22 June, Braun was detained by German police "on suspicion of accounting fraud and market manipulation" after he had turned himself in.
 On 23 June, he was released on bail, set at 5 million Euros ($5.7 million).
+On June 30, Braun was dismissed by the supervisory board of Wirecard AG.
 On 22 July, he was arrested again.

-In March 2022, Munich public prosecutors charged him with fraud, breach of trust and accounting manipulation.
+In March 2022, Munich public prosecutors charged him and two former Wirecard managers with fraud, breach of trust and accounting manipulation.
 If found guilty on all these charges, he could face up to 15 years in prison.
 Braun maintains that he is innocent and himself a victim of fraud.

-Positions

-Braun has more than 15 years of experience in the digital payment industry and was a regular speaker at industry related events as well as different national and international media.